BOJIT/WM216/README.md

 Now using Matlab's simulink project format for git integration.

-Please don't use commas in file names or folder names!
+Please don't use spaces or asterisks in file names or folder names!